-The rally will probably be in early November and take place at the Smyrna Airport (MQY) terminal building located on the West side of the airport.
+The next rally will be in the April/May timeframe starting at 8:30 am at the Smyrna Airport (MQY) Holingshead Aviation located on the West side of the airport.

 We always need plenty of volunteers will be needed to ensure a successful event - especially pilots and airplanes.
 Ideally, we want to give each participant a "front seat" experience, which translates to one Young Eagle per flight, but we can fly up to three per airplane should resources become a factor.
 If you have never flown a Young Eagle, this will be a great opportunity to put your name in the "books".
 Additional details and requirements can be found at the following links:

 Ground support volunteers will also be a critical part of this event.
 Duties include check-in, ground school, flight line safety, refreshments, printing certificates, photography, and matching youths to planes and pilots.
 Many of you have served in the past and are aware of the little details that will make this a fun and stress-free experience for kids and adults alike.
 Please don't hesitate in making your thoughts known.

 If you have kids who would like to fly as Young Eagles, please contact John Beam.